 The pub opens on Saturday after a refurbishment.
 Owner Punch Taverns has also applied to extend the opening hours.

 Currently the pub can serve alcohol until 11pm.
-Managers are now seeking to keep the bar open until 12.30am from Sunday to Thursday and 1.30am on Fridays and Saturdays, with a half-hour drinking up period.
+Managers are now seeking to keep the bar open until 12.30am from Sunday to Thursday and 1.30am on Fridays and Saturdays, with a half-hour drinking up

 But while the plans may have gone down well with drinkers, residents have expressed reservations.

-Ed Chipperfield, chairman of the nearby James Street Residents’ Association, and a spokesman for the East Oxford Residents’ Association Forum, has objected to the application, and called on others to do so.
+Ed Chipperfield, chairman of the nearby James Street Residents’ Association, and a spokesman for the East Oxford Residents’ Association Forum, has objected to the application, and called on others

 He said: ”Cowley Road is a very attractive place with real cachet, and I am sure they are trying to tap into that.
 But they haven’t quite got it right.

 They are quite far from Cowley itself, and this area isn’t really associated with Cowley, or the Cowley works, at all.”

 Mr Chipperfield said: “Pub kicking out time is 11.30pm round here, after which people disperse and go home by midnight.
 But this application means people will be leaving the venue at 1am.
 There is

 nothing to do in Cowley Road midweek at 1am, so people will congregate on the streets.”

 He said Cowley Road was surrounded by a residential area filled with families.